NewFuture/my-stickers/web/src/markdown/privacy.md

 ## Changes to our Privacy Statement

-We may change the Privacy Statement from time to time as and when the Application version is modified, and Users will be notified of any change in Privacy Statement through that version of the Application
+We may change the Privacy Statement from time to time as and when the Extension version is modified, and Users will be notified of any change in Privacy Statement through that version of the Extension

+## Contact Information

+Questions regarding Custom Stickers Extension for Microsoft Teams Privacy Statement or information practices should be directed to [sticker@newfuture.cc](mailto:sticker@newfuture.cc).